acjensen/acjensen-website/_posts/2021-1-2-l-system.md

 - X --> F+[[X]-X]-F[-FX]+X
 - F --> FF

 The plant's state is represented as an ordered list of symbols that evolve according to the rules above.
-The symbols can be interpreted to render a plant-like image per below.
+Each symbol can be interpreted as an instruction for a 2D renderer, resulting in a plant-like image.

 - F --> "draw forward"
 - \- --> "turn right"